Skip to content

 TL;DR

-Antennas Tested
+Antennas Tested (NWIMesh VNA Lab)

 Important note: SWR and Smith charts indicate how the antenna loads the radio (impedance / mismatch).
 They do not directly measure gain or radiation pattern.
 High-gain antennas can still show “okay” SWR while being the wrong tool for a specific deployment geometry.